AardhynLavender/wasm-CRA-demo/README.md

 npm build:wasm
 ```

-Assuming you've installed Emscripten, and followed the steps to add the binaries to your PATH, the compilation should be successfull
+Assuming you've installed Emscripten, and followed the steps to add the binaries to your PATH, the compilation _should_ be successful.

 ## Execution